Medtronic Guides FY22 Adj. EPS In Line With Estimates; Boosts Dividend 9%

 FRIDLEY (dpa-AFX) - While reporting financial results for the fourth quarter on Thursday, medical devices maker Medtronic plc.
-(MDT) initiated its adjusted earnings and revenue growth guidance for the full-year 2022, while also providing outlook for the fourth quarter.
+(MDT) initiated its adjusted earnings and revenue growth guidance for the full year 2022.
 The company also raised dividend 9 percent.

-For fiscal 2022, the company now projects adjusted earnings in a range of $5.60 to $5.75 per share from the prior range of $5.57 to $5.63 per share.
+For fiscal 2022, the company now projects adjusted earnings in a range of $5.60 to $5.75 per share.
 This includes an estimated 10 to 15 cent positive impact from foreign currency based on current exchange rates.
-The company also expects annual revenue growth of about 9 percent on an organic basis.
+The company also expects annual revenue gro

 On average, 29 analysts polled by Thomson Reuters expect the company to report earnings of $5.72 per share on revenue growth of 8.5 percent to $32.54 billion for the year.
 Analysts' estimates typically exclude special items.